 Albert M. Maguire, MD Albert Maguire, MD, is an Attending Physician in the Division of Pediatric Ophthalmology at Children's Hospital of Philadelphia.
 Areas of Expertise: Retinal detachment, Uveitis, Vitreoretinal diseases, Retinal degenerations Phone: 215-590-2791 Background Albert Maguire, MD, is a Clinical Associate of the Division of Pediatric Ophthalmology at Children's Hospital of Philadelphia.
 He is an Associate Professor of Ophthalmology at the University of Pennsylvania and director of the retina service of the Division of Ophthalmology.
 Dr. Maguire received his medical degree from Harvard Medical School in 1986.
 He completed an internship in surgery at Yale-New Haven Hospital then went on to the Wilmer Ophthalmological Institute at Johns Hopkins Hospital where he did a residency in ophthalmology.
 Dr. Maguire did his combined medical/surgical retinal fellowship at the William Beaumont Hospital in Royal Oaks, Michigan.
 He received extensive training in diagnosis and treatment of pediatric retinal diseases at one of the world's busiest pediatric retina consultative practices.
 Dr. Maguire returned to Johns Hopkins as the associate chief of service before coming to University of Pennsylvania and Children's Hospital in 1992.
 He received his board certification from the American Academy of Ophthalmology in 1992 and is a member of numerous professional and scientific organizations.
 Dr. Maguire's areas of clinical expertise are in the diagnosis of pediatric vitreoretinal diseases and their medical and surgical management.
 He has acted as the retina consultant for the Division of Ophthalmology at the Children's Hospital of Philadelphia both in the inpatient and outpatient setting.
 He participates in clinical research in retinopathy of prematurity performed at Children's Hospital.
 His research interests also involve laboratory investigations developing treatments for incurable retinal degenerative disease including Leber's Congenital Amaurosis — a retinal disease causing blindness in newborn infants.
 He is an investigator in several studies sponsored by the National Institutes of Health and private organizations.
 Education and Training Medical SchoolHarvard Medical School, Cambridge, Mass.
 InternshipYale-New Haven Hospital, New Haven, Conn.
 ResidencyWilmer Eye Institute, Johns Hopkins University Hospital, Baltimore, Md.
 FellowshipWilliam Beaumont Hospital, Michigan Board CertificationOphthalmology Titles and Academic Titles Attending Physician Departments and Services Division of Ophthalmology Publications PapersAleman TS, Brodie F, Garvin C, Gewaily DY, Ficicioglu CH, Mills MD, Forbes BJ, Maguire AM, Davidson SL.
 Retinal structure in cobalamin C disease: mechanistic and therapeutic implications.
 Ophthalmic Genet.
 2015;36(4):339-48.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.